hackathon-masterclass/alexa/README.md

 This repository contains code snippets for the masterclass on Alexa skills

-* [index.js](index.js) - this is the initial code used in video 07 on Alexa Responses.
+* [index.js](index.js) - this is the initial code used in video 09 on Alexa Request Handlers (Code).
 Copy it to your local computer to edit and then zip with necessary `node_modules`

+* [addIndex.js](addIndex.js) - this is additional code snippets to copy and paste into your `index.js` file as described in video 11 on Slot Resolution